 Skip to Content

-Updated for 2022
+Updated for 2024

 Many families would like to go camping but aren’t quite sure where to go or how to get started.
 And that’s where this list can help!
-We’ve compiled the Best Family Campgrounds in and Around Los Angeles that will get kids excited about being outside.
+We’ve compiled the Best Family Campgrounds In and Around Los Angeles that will get kids excited about being outside.

 Some of the camp spots are first-come, first-served while others are very popular and require booking far in advance.
 Make sure and check the websites for weather conditions and availability before you go, especially at this time.
-And check the websites for the most up-to-date information regarding health and safety protocols.

 The best family campgrounds near Los Angeles. (photos by Yvonne Condes)